qrst07/cloudmc-standard-kb/en/administration/openid-connect.md

 1. Fields for the information required to connect to the identity provider will appear.
 ![Details for identity provider](/assets/oidc-add-3-en.png)
 1. Enter the required details you obtained from the identity provider.
 1. Optionally, if you have multiple external identity providers configured, you may control the order in which they appear on the login page by assigning them a **display order**.
 The providers appear sorted in ascending order of their display order values.
+Entries with no display order set will be listed at the end, in alphabetical order.
 1. Click *Submit*.
 1. The *Authentication* page appears and the new provider is listed.
 Additionally, the CloudMC login page now presents users with a button to sign on with the identity provider.